 where

-The functions $y_i[\chi]$ connect left- and right-handed fermions, $N_c=3$ is the number of QCD colours, $N_f$ is the number of quark flavours, $\gamma_i$ are anomalous dimensions, $f=0.8~\text{TeV}$ is the value of the condensate breaking SO(5), $g_*$ and $g_\chi$ are the couplings of heavy resonances and dilaton, respectively, and $c_\alpha$ and $c_\beta$ are free parameters.
-The effective potential has a discrete shift symmetry, $h \rightarrow h + 2\pi f$, reflecting the Goldstone nature of the Higgs field, and it is invariant w.r.t. scale transformations, up to soft breaking terms contained in $V_\chi$, finite-temperature corrections in $\Delta V_T$ and the effect of non-zero anomalous dimensions $\gamma_i$.
-The underlying strongly interacting theory has $N$ hypercolours.
-The effective couplings of glueball-like and meson-like bound states are, respectively,
+The functions $y_i[\chi]$ connect left- and right-handed fermions, $N_c=3$ is the number of QCD colors, $N_f$ is the number of quark flavors, $\gamma_i$ are anomalous dimensions, $f=0.8~\text{TeV}$ is the value of the condensate breaking SO(5), $g_*$ and $g_\chi$ are the couplings of heavy resonances and dilaton, respectively, and $c_\alpha$ and $c_\beta$ are free parameters.
+The effective potential has a discrete shift symmetry, $h \rightarrow h + 2\pi f$, reflecting the Goldstone nature of the Higgs field, and it is invariant with respect to scale transformations, up to soft breaking terms contained in $V_\chi$, finite-temperature corrections in $\Delta V_T$, and the effect of nonzero anomalous dimensions $\gamma_i$.
+The underlying strongly interacting theory has $N$ hypercolors.
+The effective couplings of glueball-like and mesonlike bound states are, respectively,

 Heavy resonances have masses $m_* = g_* f$.
-The dilaton can be glueball-like or meson-like, depending on the realization of conformal symmetry.
-At high temperatures both, Higgs and dilaton expectation values vanish, and the free energy is determined by the number of hypercolours,
+The dilaton can be glueball-like or mesonlike, depending on the realization of conformal symmetry.
+At high temperatures both Higgs and dilaton expectation values vanish, and the free energy is determined by the number of hypercolors:

-Fig.~\ref{fig:compHF} shows a sketch of the free energy together with the zero-temperature dilaton potential\footnote{Note, that this figure does not give a quantitative description of the two regions, in particular the phase transition that connects them.} .
-Around the critical temperature
+Figure~\ref{fig:compHF} shows a sketch of the free energy together with the zero-temperature dilaton potential.\footnote{Note that this figure does not give a quantitative description of the two regions, in particular, the phase transition that connects them.} Around the critical temperature

-the confinement and symmetry breaking phase transitions take place which, due to the approximate conformal symmetry, can be strongly first-order.
-EWBG takes place by the scattering of quarks at the bubble wall, where the CP violation is enhanced by varying Yukawa couplings \cite{Bruggisser:2018mus}.
+confinement and symmetry breaking phase transitions take place that, due to the approximate conformal symmetry, can be strongly first order.
+EWBG takes place by the scattering of quarks at the bubble wall, where the $CP$ violation is enhanced by varying Yukawa couplings \cite{Bruggisser:2018mus}.
 The model can account for the observed baryon asymmetry and it predicts a GW signal that will be probed by LISA \cite{Bruggisser:2018mrt}.

-The CP-violating imaginary parts of quark-Yukawa couplings lead to an electron EDM.
+The $CP$-violating imaginary parts of quark-Yukawa couplings lead to an electron EDM.
 Hence, the experimental EDM bounds constrain the viable parameter space of the model.
-Fig.~\ref{fig:compHCPV} shows contours of constant imaginary part for the top quark in case of a glueball-like dilaton as well as a meson-like dilaton.
+Figure \ref{fig:compHCPV} shows contours of constant imaginary part for the top quark in the case of a glueball-like dilaton as well as a mesonlike dilaton.
 The most stringent bounds from the ACME experiment read